Carbon Farm & Soil Health Planning Technical Assistance Application

 The application deadline for the first round of application review is September 30, 2023; however, applications will be accepted on a rolling basis and reviewed quarterly until March 31, 2025.
 Applications can be filled on the fillable form, below, and emailed to Ag@hcrcd.org, or downloaded and sent via hardcopy to 5630 South Broadway, Eureka, CA 95503.
 If you need assistance filling out the application, contact us at Ag@hcrcd.org.

-Funding Opportunity: Healthy Soils Program – Currently Open
+Funding Opportunity: Healthy Soils Program – to open fall 2023

 Humboldt County Resource Conservation District staff are HSP Technical Service Providers and able to provide technical assistance to applicants at no cost.
 Interested in learning more about the program and receiving technical assistance?
-Contact Jake Taulbee at email@example.com or call our office at 707-442-6058×5.
+Contact us at Ag@hcrcd.org or call our office at 707-442-6058×5.

 Principles of Soil Health: